PA

 Solution

-Notice that the above fraction can be simplified.
+Notice that this fraction can be simplified.

 The simulation showed that the experimental probability of getting at least one plush doll from the crane game is This probability can be written as a percentage.